heavywater/knife-table/README.md

-# ChefTable
+# KnifeTable

-ChefTable is a knife plugin to aid in cookbook development workflow.
+KnifeTable is a knife plugin to aid in cookbook development workflow.
 Its intention is to help automate versioning within environments and cookbook freezing based on a stable branch.
-Building off of the knife-spork plugin ChefTable helps to provide consistency within the environment.
+Building off of the knife-spork plugin KnifeTable helps to provide consistency within the environment.